shameekvats/shameekvats.github.io/_projects/3dprint.md

     A wireless mouse with a usb dongle.
 </div>

-These lamps were 3D printed, then fitted with LED lights and tea lights to create a warm, ambient glow.
-Each design transform everyday objects into artistic and functional pieces.
+### Lighting Design & Ambiance

+These projects explored the intersection of 3D printing and lighting design, creating functional art pieces that transform spaces.

 <div class="row">